What is GIS?

 Finally, the bits of information all take the shape of lines, text, points, or fields that relate to specific Geographic locations on the earth.

-The System is based on Information, and the Information is Geographically located.
+The System is based on information, and the information is geographically located.
 That obviously means mapping the landscape is part of GIS, but it is not the whole picture by any means.
-You can see population density, land use, voting districts, property lines, and traffic density (among many other things) with GIS, some of which you can see in our map library,
+You can see population density, land use, voting districts, property lines, etc. with GIS.

 That brings me to my final question.